 Human rights abuses

-In the European Union, year 2018, it seems unbelievable that European citizens, such as we Catalans, still have to fight for fundamental rights such as free speech, freedom of press, association and demonstration.
-Spain signed and ratified the Charter of the UN and the International Covenant on Civil and Political Rights, treaties that recognise the peoples’ right to self-determination.
+Spain signed and ratified the Charter of the UN and the International Covenant on Civil and Political Rights, treaties that recognise the peoples’ right to self-determination, but the Spanish government continues rejecting that right for the citizens of Catalonia.
 We want to live in a country that respects its citizens and human rights and does not discriminate against minorities.

 In October 2022, the Council of Europe expressed that anyone, and especially politicians, is allowed to make proposals defending constitutional changes, including full independence of a region”.
 However, when on the 1st October 2017 Catalonia held a democratic, binding independence referendum, it was deemed “illegal” by the Spanish authorities.
 Police forces brutally charged peaceful crowds standing in lines to exercise their right to vote.